 The expedited review procedure may not be used for classified research involving human subjects.
 Classified research is defined as research sponsored by a Federal government entity that involves restrictions imposed, by agreement or otherwise, on the distribution or publication of the research findings, or results for a specified period or for an indefinite duration following completion of the research.

 If the proposed research does not meet the criteria for exempt status or expedited review, the proposal will need to be reviewed by the IRB committee.
 If you are submitting a proposal for a study with a vulnerable population and/or a study that involved more than minimal risk please allow at least one full month to be reviewed by the full IRB committee.

 What credentials do investigators need?

-All investigators involved with the project (even students) must complete the NIH on-line training for research with humans subjects (link below).
-Include an NIH certificate dated within three years of the project's proposed start date.
+All investigators involved with the project (even students) must complete the CITI on-line training for research with humans subjects (link below).
+Include a CITI certificate dated within three years of the project's proposed start date.
 Save a copy of the certificate that appears at the end of the training to include with your proposal.
 Submit as a hard copy or a PDF.